Find Minnesota Public Records: Free State Database Searches

 Reviewing How Minnesota Court Records Work

-Minnesota Public Records in regards to information about court cases is public, with the exception of juvenile court records.
+Minnesota public records in regards to information about court cases is public, with the exception of juvenile court records.

 Minnesota has 3 main court systems namely: